Haripriya9851/Haripriya9851/README.md

 ## 👋 About Me

-I'm a passionate Data Scientist with over 4.5 years of experience working at Ford Motor Company, where I've specialized in end-to-end machine learning projects.
-My focus has been on risk prediction, price forecasting, NLP topic modeling, GenAI LLM and productionizing ML pipelines in the Google Cloud Platform (GCP) using Vertex AI and BigQuery.
+I'm currently pursuing a Master's in Professional Studies in Analytics from Northeastern University.
+I’m a passionate Data Scientist with over 4.5 years of experience working at Ford Motor Company, where I've specialized in end-to-end machine learning projects.
+My focus has been on risk prediction, price forecasting, NLP topic modeling, and productionizing ML pipelines in the Google Cloud Platform (GCP) using Vertex AI and BigQuery.
+I regularly communicated with stakeholders to efficiently overcome challenges and ensure project success.

 ## 🌟 Skills and Expertise